 Ranking: Ivkov was world number 9 in 1956, and was in the world's top forty between 1955 and 1975.
 He was also long time Yugoslavian number two after Gligoric.

-Ivkov was awarded the International Arbiter title in 1986 and is preparing his autobiography.
+Ivkov was awarded the International Arbiter title in 1986.

 Wikipedia article: Borislav Ivkov